suxuekun/libpyiotcloud/_setup_devguide/README.md

 Below contains a step-by-step instructions on installing and setting up the frontend and backend web infrastructure of <b>IoT Portal on local machine</b>.

-It also contains the documentation of <b>REST APIs</b> to be used by Android/IOS mobile apps to communicate with the backend.
+It also contains the documentation of <b>REST APIs</b> to be used by Android/IOS mobile apps to communicate with the backend and 3rd-party services.

 ### Development Tools